 Ignoring a problem does not make it go away.

 The worst thing “Voices” could do, is to give those who give them feedback, a hard time.
 But based on what I have heard, that’s exactly what’s been happening.
+It’s easier for an elephant to fly in the sky using his ears, than for VDC users to cancel their membership.
+Even those who thought they had been removed from the VDC database years ago, found out that they’re still in the system!

 As for me, I have always retained a free membership that allowed me to monitor developments and changes at “Voices” from the inside.
 Rather than have other people tell me about sliding rates and managed projects, I could see for myself what was going on.